Unified Framework for Complex Graph-Data: Introducing the Hybrid Layered Network Model: Experiment and Results

-As we can see from the Figures \ref{layer1_comparison}, \ref{layer2_comparison} and \ref{layer12_comparison} our proposed HMN (referred to using the keyword synthetic) is very close to the degree distribution of the actual TWITT dataset except for the user-tweet layer.
-It must be noted our proposed network does not have any node having a degree less than the thresholds defined in $M$, similar to a BA network.
+In our literature survey we have not found existing methods for generating a network with diverse type of nodes and multiple layers.
+Hence, we compare the structural properties of the generated HLN by Algorithms \ref{algo1} and \ref{algo2} with the existing homogeneous models.
+The homogeneous models used are the {Barabási–Albert} (BA) model \cite{doi:10.1126/science.286.5439.509}, {Erdos–Rènyi} (ER) model \cite{Erdos:1959:pmd}, {Internet as a graph} \cite{5586438}, and {G(n,m)} Random graph.
+In each of the Figures \ref{layer1_comparison}, \ref{layer2_comparison}, \ref{layer12_comparison}, we have compared the degree distribution of the largest component of different layers of the TWITT network with graphs generated from the aforementioned models as well as proposed synthetic network.
+We have generated each of these networks with number of nodes ranging from $10000$ all the way to $40000$ and reported the degree distribution which is most comparable to the TWITT network for each comparing methods.
+For the ER model we use $p$ value of $0.1-0.9$ and report the best results.
+For the BA model we vary $m$ from $2-5$ and report the best results (we donot use a higher $m$ value as it does not produce comparable results).
+As we can see from the Figures \ref{layer1_comparison}, \ref{layer2_comparison} and \ref{layer12_comparison} generated HLN is very close in replicating the degree distribution of the actual TWITT dataset in all the layers when compared to other modelling algorithms.
+It must be noted that we generated an HLN with two layers for representing the real Twitter network with $L = \{1, 2\}, R_L(1) = R_L(2) = \{t_1, t_2\}$. {For modelling the tweet-tweet and user-user layer with our HLN we use $20000$ nodes with $\alpha = \beta = 0.5$ and $m=3$, we use $m =4$ for the user tweet layer.
+The plots we use in Figure \ref{TWITT_comparison} are regression plots with log scale to clearly distinguish between the degree distribution of each model. } It must be noted our proposed network does not have any node having a degree less than the thresholds defined in $m$, similar to a BA network.
 When we compare our results with other models we see that our model is consistent across the layers which shed light on the generic nature of our model.
 We have considered the interlayer as well as the intralayer degree of a node for preferential attachment, and from the Figures \ref{layer1_comparison} - \ref{layer12_comparison} it is evident that it well describes a real-world network.